Cretan Revolt (1897–1898): Cretan unrest 1895 to 1896

 In September 1895, the Greek Cretans formed a revolutionary assembly at the instigation of the Consul General of Greece.
 It met in Krapi on 10 September.
 The revolutionary assembly demanded the declaration of Crete as an autonomous entity, paying an annual tribute to the Ottomans.
 This autonomous Crete was to be governed by a Christian governor, appointed for five years, without the Ottomans having the right to replace him.
 The rights granted by the Halepa Pact were to be restored and improved.

 In response, Karatheodoris ordered the arrest of the revolutionary assembly members.
 On November 27, 1895, armed conflict broke out at Vryses between Greek Cretan members of the "Transition Committee" and 3,000 Ottoman troops commanded by Tayyar Pasha.
 After a day long battle, the Greek Cretans forced the Ottoman troops to retreat after losing 200 men and failing to capture any assembly members.

 In March 1896, Karatheodoris was replaced by Turhan Pasha Përmeti as governor of Crete.
 Përmeti declared a general amnesty as part of a peace initiative, but the revolutionary assembly rejected it.

 On May 4, 1896, Greek Cretans laid siege to the Ottoman garrison at Vamos, capturing it on May 18.
 On May 11, Turkish Cretans starting robbing and killing Christians in Chania, later extending the violence to Kydonia and Kissamos.

-In November 1896, a large Ottoman force besieged the Arkadi Monastery, which was the headquarters of the rebellion.
-In addition to its 259 defenders, over 700 women and children had taken refuge there.
-After a few days of hard fighting, the Ottomans broke into the monastery.
-At that point, the abbot set fire to the gunpowder stored in the monastery's vaults.
-The explosion killed most of the rebels and the women and children.

-In response to the Arkadi attack, the Greek government sent volunteer fighters to Crete to protect the Greek communities.
-In May 1896, France and the United Kingdom moved a naval force to Cretan waters.